thebaronalex/notes-anywhere/README.md

-# notes-anywhere
+# Notes Anywhere

-> A Vue.js project
+> A Vue.js project made with Vue2, Vuetify, Vuex, Vue Router, VueFire + Firebase (DB & Auth), and PWA

+> Notes anywhere is a simple app to track notes on any device.

 ## Build Setup